andreaslam/ZanLing-TrueZero/README.md

 - `aiuci.py` - UCI compliant, contains the logic for handling UCI commands
 - `main.py` - run this file 📁 for the "work-in-progress" 🏗️ experience of the UCI Engine
 - `aiucieval.py` - UCI compliant version of the code that handles move search 🔍 and evaluation
 - `aieval7.pyx` - used for training the evaluation AI.
-Handles SQL data accessing and one-hot encoding as well
+Handles SQL data accessing and one-hot ♨️ encoding as well
-- `aigamesdb.pyx`- used for turning PGNs from Lichess to UCI notation and storing it to the SQL database (with parameterised inputs)
+- `aigamesdb.pyx` - used for turning PGNs from Lichess to UCI notation and storing it to the SQL database (with parameterised inputs)
-- `aigamesrand.pyx` - turning random game PGNs to UCI notation and storing it to the SQL database (with parameterised inputs)
+- `aigamesrand.pyx` - turning random 🎲 game PGNs to UCI notation and storing 🏬 it to the 🤘 SQL database (with parameterised inputs)
-- `randmovegen.pyx`- used for generating random games in PGN notation.
-Saves games as .pgn file
+- `randmovegen.pyx` - used for generating random 🔀 games 👾 in PGN notation.
+Saves 📑 games 🎮🏏 as .pgn file
-- `fracchess.db` - a sample, smaller database that mirrors the actual database used in training containing a smaller number of games from Lichess
+- `fracchess.db` - a sample, smaller database that mirrors 🪞 the actual database used in training containing a smaller number of games 🎲 from Lichess

 ## Libraries/technologies used 🔨
 This Python 🐍 Engine uses the following:
 - **Pytorch** - used for creating 🔨 NN
-- **Numpy** - used for processing data (chess board representation after one-hot encoding, handling final outcome and final game 👾 result
+- **Numpy** - used 🇻🇮 for processing data 💽 (chess board representation after one-hot encoding, handling final outcome and final game 🎮 👾 result
-- **Scikitlearn** - used minimally for splitting data into train/validation sets (will be replaced with Pytorch DataLoader in the future)
+- **Scikitlearn** - used 🇻🇮 minimally for splitting data 💽 into train/validation sets (will be replaced with Pytorch DataLoader in the 🫵 future)
 - **Python Chess** - used for handling board-related code
-- **Cython** - used for running files at faster speeds 🚅 instead of running on Vanilla Python 🐍
+- **Cython** - used for running files 📁🗃️📂 at faster speeds 🚅 instead of running on Vanilla Python 🐍
 - **Setuptools** - used in tandem with Cython to Cythonise the Python 🐍 code
-- **SQLite3** - used for writing/accessing data to the SQL database
+- **SQLite3** - used for writing/accessing data 💽 to theSQL database
-- **tqdm** - used as progress bar
+- **tqdm** - used  as progress 🚧 bar 📊

 *database not uploaded to this GitHub repository